One-For-All-Little-Star/MobileApp/README.md

 - [ ] ```flutter run```

 ## Notes
-- This is a Minimum Viable Product so it only has enough main features.
+- This is a Minimum Viable Product (MVP) so it only has enough main features.
 With advanced features, we with continue to update later.
 - If you have any problems with my project please contact me [@Huy NGUYEN NGOC](https://www.facebook.com/nguyen.ngoc.huy.2k1) or